 9. You can see real time inventory with a point of sale device, something that even the best cash registers simply cannot do.
 In fact, many companies have found that implementing a point of sale system virtually eliminates the need for a costly hand count.

 10. The maintenance and repair costs are often much lower on a point of sale device than a cash register.
 The number of companies that repair cash registers is dwindling, and that means that repair costs can be rather high.
 There are many vendors who repair point of sale devices, and that can keep repair costs low.

 As you can see, there are many reasons why your company should consider ditching the old fashioned cash register in favor of a state of the art point of sale device.
 These devices can lower the cost of doing business while increasing productivity, and that can be good for the bottom line.

 Ready to make the switch from a cash register to a point of sale system?

-Tom Greenhaw is the President of CashierLive.
+By Tom Greenhaw, President of CashierLive.
 You can visit their site at www.Cashierlive.com

 For information on barcodes and how they can be used in point of sale, click on this link